VisActor/VTable/docs/assets/guide/en/calendar/introduction.md

 ## Customized calendar

-VTableCalendar supports two ways to customize the calendar, one for a single day and one for a multi-day schedule.
+Calendar supports two ways to customize the calendar, one for a single day and one for a multi-day schedule.
 The configuration of custom schedule is as follows:

 ```ts
 export interface ICustomEvent {